smllns/CanvasBoard/README.md

 - **[Fabric.js](http://fabricjs.com/)**: For canvas functionality.
 - **[Shadcn](https://ui.shadcn.com/)**: For UI components.

+## Author

+CookLab was created with care and dedication by Mariia Smolianskaia.

+Feel free to reach out to the author with any questions or feedback via email: marysmoly@gmail.com

 <!-- This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started